 - communication directives (how to communicate with the other parent)

 Putting as many details as necessary into the parenting plan helps to save you from a future legal battle over small details.
-It can even resolve what could otherwise be major and costly legal battles, not to mention the amount of time and energy wasted battling with your former spouse (or soon to be former spouse).
+Deciding things like which parent will go to school conferences and having a plan to work out future conflicts can help parties co-parent successfully for years.
+It can even resolve what could otherwise be major and costly legal battles, not to mention the amount of time and energy wasted battling with your former spouse (or soon-to-be former spouse).

 Does the Court Require a Parenting Plan?